Buy To Sell Mortgages

 The eligibility criteria for a buy to sell mortgage, also known as a bridging loan or property development loan, can vary among lenders but generally include the following key factors:

-• Credit History - A good credit history is often required.
+• Credit History - A good credit history is often required, bu not essential.
 Lenders will check your credit report to assess your reliability in repaying loans.

 • Experience - Having experience in property development or buy-to-let investments can be advantageous.
 Some lenders may prefer borrowers who have successfully completed similar projects.